siserin/blind9/doc/arm/security.rst

 Some sites choose to keep all dynamically-updated DNS data in a subdomain and delegate that subdomain to a separate zone.
-This way, the top-level zone containing critical data such as the IP addresses of public web and mail servers need not allow dynamic update at all
+This way, the top-level zone containing critical data such as the IP addresses of public web and mail servers need not allow dynamic update at all.